-H-1B Visa
+H-1B Visa Attorney

-What is H-1B Visa in the U.S.?
+What is an H-1B Visa in the U.S.?

-The H-1B visa is one of many employment-based visas in the U.S. It was designed to help American employers to hire international talent in specialty occupations.
-In particular, companies can bring foreign workers with at least a bachelor’s degree or equivalent to work in the U.S. The H-1B visa has a special quality as it is a “dual intent” visa, meaning that although it is a temporary visa, holders have the option to obtain a green card (permanent residency).
+The H-1B work visa is one of many employment-based visas in the U.S. It was designed to help American employers hire international talent with highly specialized knowledge.
+In particular, companies can bring skilled professionals with at least a bachelor’s degree or equivalent to work in the U.S.

-See the latest H1B Visa Guide: Ultimate Lottery, Timeline, & Process
+Recommended read: H-1B Visa Guide: Ultimate Lottery, Timeline, & Process

 2. Check credentials – Make sure that the lawyer you choose is licensed to practice law in the United States and has a good reputation in the legal community.
 You can check their credentials on the State Bar Association website or other legal directories.